slevinas/advanced-react-apps/worldwise/README.md

 "scripts":{
   "server": "json-server --watch data/cities.json --port 8000 -dela;y 500"
 },

 ```

 this script is to simulate fetching from an API so we added a half a sec delay to mimik real network request.

+_Note_ .
-_Note_ . #### had to downgrade json-server for "^0.17.3" and not use the latest becausee of the --delay and --route options that do not exists on the latest version.
+ #### had to downgrade json-server for "^0.17.3" and not use the latest becausee of the --delay and --route options that do not exists on the latest version.

+#### Creating Custom hooks:
+- useQueryParams
+- useGeolocation
+- useUrlPosition (grabs the lat/lng query params fro the url)